Flora of Scotland: Habitats

 Scotland enjoys a diversity of temperate ecologies, incorporating both deciduous and coniferous woodlands, and moorland, montane, estuarine, freshwater, oceanic, and tundra landscapes.
-Approximately 18.5% of Scotland is wooded, 14.5% of which is non-native forestry plantation, but prior to human clearing there were much larger areas of boreal Caledonian and broad-leaved forest.
+Approximately 19% of Scotland is wooded, 14.5% of which is non-native forestry plantation, but prior to human clearing there were much larger areas of boreal Caledonian and broad-leaved forest.
 Although reduced significantly (some estimates are as high as 98%), significant remnants of the native Scots Pine woodlands can be found in places.
 Some 21 to 31% of Scotland is covered by heather moorland, while over 20% of Scotland is covered by peatland.
 Caithness and Sutherland have some of the largest and most intact areas of blanket bog in the world, supporting a distinctive wildlife community.
 75% of Scotland's land is classed as agricultural (including some of its moorland) with urban areas accounting for around 3% of the total.
 The number of islands with terrestrial vegetation is nearly 800, about 600 of them lying off the west coast.
 Scotland has more than 90% of the volume and 70% of the total surface area of fresh water in the United Kingdom.
 There are more than 30,000 freshwater lochs and 6,600 river systems.

 Below the tree line there are several zones of climax forest.
 Birch dominates to the west and north, Scots pine with birch and oak in the eastern Highlands and oak (both Quercus robur and Q. petrea) with birch in the Central Lowlands and Borders.
 The Scottish coastline includes machair, a fertile grassy duneland formed as the land rose after the last ice age.
 Machairs have received considerable ecological and conservational attention.

 Flowering plants and shrubs

 The total number of vascular species is low by world standards, partly due to the effects of Pleistocene glaciations (which eliminated all or nearly all species) and the subsequent creation of the North Sea (which created a barrier to re-colonisation).
 Nonetheless, there are a variety of important species and assemblages.
 Heather moor containing ling, bell heather, cross-leaved heath, bog myrtle and fescues is generally abundant and contains various smaller flowering species such as cloudberry and alpine ladies-mantle.
 Cliffs and mountains host a diversity of arctic and alpine plants including alpine pearlwort, mossy cyphel, mountain avens and fir clubmoss.
 On the Hebridean islands of the west coast, there are Plantago pastures, which grow well in locations exposed to sea spray and include red fescue, sea plantain and sea pink.
 The machair landscapes include rare species such as Irish lady's tresses, yellow rattle and numerous orchids along with more common species such as marram grass and meadow buttercup, ragwort, bird's-foot trefoil and ribwort plantain.
-Scots lovage (Ligusticum scoticum) first recorded in 1684 by Robert Sibbald, and the oyster plant are common plants of the coasts.
+Scots lovage (Ligusticum scoticum) first recorded in 1684 by Robert Sibbald, and the oyster plant are uncommon plants of the coasts.